-Women’s Cycling, like many female sports, is yet to truly get the recognition and respect that it deserves, but the Dutch are still producing fantastic talents such as Vos, but also Anna van der Breggen, Ellen van Dijk, and Annemiek van Vleuten.
+Women’s cycling, like many female sports, is yet to truly get the recognition and respect that it deserves, but the Dutch are still producing fantastic talents such as Vos, along with Anna van der Breggen, Ellen van Dijk, and Annemiek van Vleuten.

 Marianne Vos, however, is a class apart.
 She has been compared with cycling legend Eddie Merckx to the extent people call her “the Cannibal” (Merckx’s nickname), and is often described as one of the finest athletes of her generation.
 It’s easy to see why, with her incredibly successful career covering not only road cycling — but cyclo-cross, mountain biking and track cycling too.

-Best sporting moment: Tja, 1 isn’t enough.
+Best sporting moment: Tja, one isn’t enough.
 Take a look at this video instead.

 At 25 years of age, the Flying Dutchman (of course) is the third generation of professional bike racers in his family, and although he is very new to the highest level of road racing (and is yet to race a Grand Tour), he has already proven to be incredibly strong and talented in both cyclo-cross and on a mountain bike, shown most notably by the fact that in 2018 he was the Dutch National Champion in all three disciplines.

 However, it was his win and superhuman performance in the Amstel Gold race in 2019 that really offered a glimpse of his potential to set the men’s road cycling scene alight, wherein an extraordinary last kilometre he somehow managed to finish first.
 Again, you don’t even need to enjoy cycling to appreciate it.
 It was pure sporting brilliance.